 Is there a “best” cooking oil?
 Honestly, my go-to oil is always olive oil.
 Typically extra virgin and I cook with it and use it in many salad dressings.
 I also love to infuse it with different herbs and spices as I did in my White Balsamic Ginger Vinaigrette made with ginger-infused olive oil.

 But, I also use avocado oil and grapeseed oil when I’m cooking at a high temperature or to brush on food that I’m grilling because I know they will stand up to the heat and also have a good nutrition profile.

 Did you know that oils can turn rancid?

-When oil is exposed to air, heat, and light, it oxidizes.
+When oil is exposed to air, heat, or light, it oxidizes.
 And the longer it is exposed, the more it oxidizes.
-That is why how, and where, you store your cooking oils is so important.
+That is why where you store your cooking oils and how you store them is so important.

 They will last the longest if kept in a dark, cool place in the kitchen and tightly sealed container.
 If you don’t use these often, keep them in the refrigerator, tightly sealed.
 They will keep this way for about six months.

-Have fun experimenting with these different oils and expand the flavors in your food and gain the nutritional benefits each provides when you use them in place of other oils.
+Have fun experimenting with these different oils to enhance the flavors in your food and gain the nutritional benefits they provide.

 Let me know in the comments below if you try any of these oils and what your favorites are!